 By identifying this underserved market, Steward can create a deeper connection between investors and the farmers they are supporting.

 This has allowed Steward to operate as a purpose-driven organization and register as a certified B Corporation.
 B Corps are businesses that work to address social and environmental issues while still turning a profit.

-For investors with an interest in connecting with the farmers they are funding, each farm has a professionally-produced short video that allows you to meet the farmers and hear their story.
+For investors with an interest in connecting with the farmers they are funding, each farm has a professionally produced short video that allows you to meet the farmers and hear their story.

 The management team has extensive experience in the crowdfunding and agricultural industries.
 For investors familiar with real estate crowdfunding, they will likely have heard of a platform called Fundrise.

-This platform was founded in 2010 and was one of the first platforms that allowed non accredited investors to participate.
+This platform was founded in 2010 and was one of the first platforms that allowed non-accredited investors to participate.
 Dan Miller, the founder of Steward, was a co-founder at Fundrise and served as the President of the company for 5 years before leaving to start Steward.

 The similarities between the two platforms are significant and the rapid success of Fundrise bodes well for the future of Steward.

 Since founding Steward, Miller has invested over $4 million of his own money into the company.
 By doing so, Miller creates alignment between his goals and the goals of investors.